-6 Steps for Digital Risk Protection to Safeguard your Employees, Brand and Data
+6 Steps for Digital Risk Protection to Safeguard Your Data

-If compromised credentials or other sensitive data falls into the wrong hands, it can have serious financial consequences as well as negatively impact your brand reputation.
+Digital risk means compromised credentials or other sensitive data falls into the wrong hands, and it can have serious financial consequences as well as negatively impact your brand reputation.

-Protect your employees and organization from credential theft and data leakage that could lead to account takeover, ransomware, and other cyber threats by employing these 6 Steps for digital risk protection:
+Protect your employees and organization from digital risk such as credential theft and data leakage that could lead to account takeover, ransomware, and other cyber threats by employing these 6 Steps for digital risk protection:

 Mandate the use of virtual private networks (VPNs), password management applications that automatically change passwords, and multifactor authentication (MFA).
 Secure, encrypted, remote access to the company’s network reduces the potential for unauthorized access.

 Continuously monitoring the internet and the Dark Web for organized activity that impersonates or misrepresents your brand.
-Advance warning alerts protect your corporate reputation before it’s too late.
+Advance warning alerts protect your corporate reputation from digital risk before it’s too late.

 Proactive employee monitoring uncovers employee compromised credentials for sale on the Dark Web – before phone numbers, locations, and other information can be used to build impersonation profiles.

-4. Minimize ransomware and ATO attacks by securing sensitive employee data and accounts
+Minimize ransomware and ATO attacks by securing sensitive employee data and accounts.

 Wherever that data might reside.
 Corporate computers, tablets, and smartphones need standardized security directed by a centralized internal authority.
 Strongly consider extending protection to personal devices for executives and essential staff.